lachlanjc/gunfunded-cards/CONTRIBUTING.md

 3. Run the frontend with `npx http-server .` and visit http://localhost:8080/public/index.html
 4. If necessary, edit the `exePath` in [options.ts](https://github.com/styfle/og-image/blob/master/src/options.ts) to point to your local Chrome executable

-Now you're ready to start local development!
+Now you’re ready to start local development!